ggilligan12/elevenlabs-agent/README.md

 ### Client Tools

-These spec for these is defined and referenced in the ElevenLabs Agent, however the actual functionality and runtime happens locally.
-The code that ran to make API requests to Perplexity for instance relied on an API key set as an env var in my terminal.

 - Perplexity AI Completions endpoint (API key needed)
 - `crt.sh` Certificate Transparency lookup

+The spec for these is defined and referenced in the ElevenLabs Agent, however the actual functionality and runtime happens locally.
+The code that ran to make API requests to Perplexity for instance relied on an API key set as an env var in my terminal.

 ### Quickstart